The first step in financial reporting is recording business transactions. The business transactions are first recorded as journal entries.

 - statement of owners’ equity

 - cash flow statement

-For all the lessons see The Ultimate Guide to Learn Financial Accounting
+Here are the financial accounting chapters in The Ultimate Guide to Learn Financial Accounting:

 - Introduction to Accounting

 - Accounting for Merchandising Activities